davidwgillman/davidwgillman.github.io/ladsworkshop/schedule.md

 Friday, January 12 and Saturday January 13, 2018.

 ## Where:
-New College of Florida
+New College of Florida, Sarasota FL
-Sarasota FL

 ## General outline:
 The workshop will consist of three talks and two panels each day.